 What to do if the company does not have shares?

-Companies that are limited by guarantee and limited liability partnerships do not have shares or shareholders.
-These companies must still maintain a PSC register but the criteria relating to shares does not apply in the same way.
+Companies limited by guarantee and limited liability partnerships do not have shares or shareholders.
+These companies must still maintain a PSC register, but the criteria relating to shares do not apply in the same way.

 What information must be added to the PSC register?